Aklilu Habte-Wold: Life

-Aklilu Habte-Wold was the son of a rural Ethiopian Orthodox priest from the Bulga district of Shewa Province.
+Aklilu Habte-Wold was the youngest son of Aleqa Habtawald Habtenah, a clergyman at Qeddus Raguyel church in Addis Ababa, and wayzaro Yadagdegu Felfelu; both parents were originally from Bulga in Shewa Province.
 He and his brothers, Makonnen Habte-Wold and Akalework Habte-Wold benefited from the patronage of Emperor Haile Selassie, who had them educated.
-Aklilu Habte-Wold attended the French lycee in Alexandria, then afterwards studied in France.
+Aklilu Habte-Wold attended the French lycée in Alexandria from 1925, graduating in 1931, then proceeded to Paris to study at the Sorbonne.

 Upon returning to Ethiopia, Aklilu became the protégé of the powerful Tsehafi Taezaz ("Minister of the Pen") Wolde Giyorgis Wolde Yohannes, another man of humble birth, who had become a powerful figure in Ethiopian government, and a close advisor to the Emperor, with his appointment as Tsehafi Taezaz.
 Wolde Giyorgis recommended the sons of Habte-Wold to the Emperor, who promoted them through the ranks so that the two eldest, Makonnen and Aklilu, became particularly influential with the monarch.
 Their humble origins, and the fact that they owed their education and advancement solely to the Emperor, allowed Emperor Haile Selassie to trust them implicitly and to favor them and other commoners of humble origin in government appointments and high positions at the expense of the aristocracy, whose loyalty to his person, rather than to the institution of Emperor he suspected.
 The Emperor's preference for such men as Aklilu Habte-Wold over the high nobles created resentment among the aristocracy, who believed they were being displaced by these new western educated "technocrats".